mohit-sharma-87/starter-azure-function-mongodb/README.md

 In the previous step we created our first Azure function which take a user input and print it on screen but real world application far complicate than this.
-In order to create a real world function which we would do in the next section we need to understand how to connect our function with a database, as logic operate over data and databases hold the data.
+In order to create a real world function, which we would do in the next section, we need to understand how to connect our function with a database, as logic operate over data and databases hold the data.

 Similar to serverless function, let use a database which is on cloud has the ability scale up